Semane Setlhoko Khama

-Semane Setlhoko Khama (1881–1937) was a mohumagadi (queen mother) of the BaNgwato chieftaincy in the Bechuanaland Protectorate.
+Semane Setlhoko Khama (1881–1937) was a mohumagadi (queen mother) of the BaNgwato Kingdom in the Bechuanaland Protectorate.
 Educated in a missionary school, she became a teacher and upon her marriage to Khama III continued to press for education for the BaNgwato.
 A proponent of modern medicine, she was influential in bringing modern midwifery to the area.
 As a devout Christian, she encouraged women's involvement in the church and the Woman's Christian Temperance Union.

 Early life

 Semane daughter of Setlhoko was born in 1881 in the area where the Tswapong Hills meets the Limpopo River valley.
 She was a descendant of the Ba-Birwa and the Ba-Seleka peoples, who had traditionally been vassals of the BaNgwato.
 She attended missionary school, studying under Alice Young of the London Missionary Society.
 The school was established in Phalatswe in 1894 and was the first formal education offered to the BaNgwato.
 Students studied arithmetic, domestic sciences, drawing, geography, music, reading, sewing and writing.
 When Young left in 1898, she was followed by Ella Sharp, who ran both the regular school and a normal school.
 From the age of 16, Semane assisted Young in the instruction of music and needlework, and by the time she completed her teacher training she was able to teach all the courses offered at the school.